workadaptive/content/_articles/not-a-real-developer.md

 This is impossible for a single human developer.
 Too much context to hold.
 Too many pieces to coordinate.

 But it's natural for a scrappy hacker with AI collaborators.

+I don't need to understand every piece.
+I need to understand the business problem.
+The integration points.
+The "good enough" threshold.

+The agents handle the implementation.
+Each in their domain.
+All coordinated through shared context.

+This is absurdly powerful.
+And it feels like scrappy hacking because I'm still iterating.
+Still adapting.
+Still learning as I build.

+But now I'm orchestrating multiple expert AI collaborators instead of struggling alone.

+A real developer would want to plan this properly first.
+Design the architecture.
+Allocate responsibilities.
+Coordinate formally.

+I just start.
+Point each agent at a piece.
+Let them explore.
+Adjust as patterns emerge.

+Scrappy.
+But at a scale that wasn't possible six months ago.

 I don't need to be in all of them constantly.
 I check in.
 I adjust.
 I make judgment calls about which pieces need more attention.